fraczak/k/BIG_PICTURE.md

 definition and stored in the similar key-value store.

-Non-polymorphic functions can be easily indexed by the hashes of their input and output types so that we can quickly find the function we need, e.g., for autocomplition.
+Non-polymorphic functions can be easily indexed by the hashes of their input and output types so that we can quickly find the function we need.
 Searching for polymorphic functions is more complicated, as we need to find the function whose input and output type patterns fit given types.